lake-wg/edhoc/draft-ietf-lake-edhoc.md

 RFC Editor: Please remove this appendix.

 Main changes:
+* SUITES_I simplified to only contain the selected and more preferred suites

 * From -08 to -09:
    * G_Y and CIPHERTEXT_2 are now included in one CBOR bstr